 Workplace Adjustment Process for Managers

-If workplace adjustments have been requested or recommended for consideration as part of a formal College process e.g. sickness absence, the adjustments will be discussed as part of that process e.g. as part of a formal sickness meeting.
-The manager/member of staff will be assisted by the HR representative supporting the case and EDIC/Occupational Health may be contacted to provide additional guidance and advice in relation to the workplace adjustments if needed.
+If workplace adjustments have been requested or recommended for consideration as part of a formal College process, for example sickness absence, the adjustments will be discussed as part of that process, for example as part of a formal sickness meeting.
+The manager/member of staff will be assisted by the HR representative supporting the case and the EDIC or Occupational Health may be contacted to provide additional guidance and advice in relation to the workplace adjustments if needed.

 If a request for adjustments has been routed through EDIC, the manager and member of staff will be guided by EDIC as to the steps to take.